Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: MAPS ---

 \paragraph{Interpretation of Proverbs in Context.} We formulate this part as an inference task (following \citealp{figqa}).
 We ask annotators to create one correct answer and one wrong answer to the following question based on the conversational context:

-\textit{What does the person mean by \{proverb\}?} \\
+\textit{What does the person mean by \{proverb\}?}

-Additionally, we also label the proverb if the interpretation is figurative (i.e. the interpreted meaning of the proverb is different than the expressed literal meaning).\footnote{\gl{An apple a day keeps the doctor away} is a literal proverb that is advocating for apple consumption. \gl{The apple doesn't fall far from the tree} is a figurative proverb where the literal meaning is about apples and a natural phenomenon, where as the actual meaning of the proverb is about a child grows up to resemble his/her parents.}
+Additionally, we also label the proverb if the interpretation is figurative (i.e., the interpreted meaning of the proverb is different from the expressed literal meaning).\footnote{\gl{An apple a day keeps the doctor away} is a literal proverb that advocates for apple consumption. \gl{The apple doesn't fall far from the tree} is a figurative proverb where the literal meaning is about apples and a natural phenomenon, whereas the actual meaning of the proverb is about a child growing up to resemble his/her parents.}

 \paragraph{Quality Control.} Finally, we sampled 100 conversational contexts with their answers from each language.
-Then, we asked a separate set of native speakers to ensure the data quality for (1) correct usage of proverb (i.e.\ the context is correct), and (2) correct answers for interpreting the meaning.
+Then, we asked a separate set of native speakers to assess the data quality for: (1) correct usage of the proverb (i.e., the context is correct); and (2) correct answers for interpreting the meaning.
 Sometimes, it is possible to have more than one interpretation of a proverb given the context.
-We asked the native speakers to score the answers as correct as long as the answers aligned with one possible interpretation.
+We asked the native speakers to score the answers as correct as long as the answers aligned with one possible interpretation and revise the options.

 The final dataset consists of 2313 proverbs with conversational context.
-The statistics for each language are in Table~\ref{tab:data_char} (with additional data statistics, in Table~\ref{tab:data_stats} in Appendix~\ref{app:dataset}).
-We further split the data for each language into a test set and a few-shot train-dev set (30 randomly-selected examples each).
+The statistics for each language are in Table~\ref{tab:data_char} (with additional data statistics in Table~\ref{tab:data_stats} in Appendix~\ref{app:dataset}).
+We further split the data for each language into a test set and a few-shot train-dev set (30 randomly selected examples each).
 Table~\ref{tab:examples} shows examples from our dataset.